Just imagine... automatic updates in Drupal core.

 Let's see, maybe answering these key questions would help you identify the benefits that you'd reap (if any):

-- is your Drupal website currently maintained by a professional team?
+- do you outsource your Drupal Maintenance tasks to a professional team?

 - has it been a... breeze for you so far to cope with Drupal 8's release cycle (one new patch each month and a new minor release every 6 months sure claim for a lot of your time)?